How to showcase your first exhibition and what I learned

 - Frames have to be transported and hung up, often several times.
 With cheaper frames this can leave marks more easily, and then you have to replace them if you sell them

 Also, and this is a very, very important point: be careful when you come into contact with the pictures!
 We have so much oil, grease and dirt on our hands (yes, dear readers, you too!), so ALWAYS wear cotton gloves when touching the pictures.
 As expensive as the paper is, it is also sensitive.
+Here is more on things I should have known before starting with film photography.

 Marketing and sales strategies